Why am I scared of conflict?

 🙌 However, it’s important to assert yourself and say what you think.
 Otherwise, you’ll gradually fill up with anger and frustration, resulting in poor management of your emotions.

+Conflict resolution isn't always straightforward, but there are certain principles that we need to follow when going about it.
 When we think of the word “conflict”, we immediately imagine violent disagreements like a battlefield.
 We, therefore, feel like it’s an insurmountable situation and that it’s best not to risk it for the aforementioned reasons.
 Nevertheless, we also know that avoiding conflict is not the solution, as it means we accumulate frustration 🤬.

-1. Admit that there is conflict
+1. Admit that there is an issue

 This is the first thing to do to feel more legitimate in saying what you think.
 Not everyone has the same way of doing things, thinking, and being, so there are bound to be disagreements about certain points.
 From that moment on, you need to identify clearly what you disagree with by understanding what you expect and need.